|7 Min. Read

 “…if a generic term or a description of the product is included in the trademark, it must appear in French on the product or on a medium permanently attached to the product.”
 (Amendment to Charter Section 51.1, Page 33, Bill 96)

 In addition to the requirements related to translations of trademarks, French must appear as the primary and predominant language on all signage, packaging, and labels.
 This includes warranty messaging, directions for use, ingredient lists, and any other information that may appear on these materials in public view.
-Importantly, the French version must be provided on terms no less favorable than those in which the material is provided in another language.
-To avoid subjectivity related to the term “no less favorable”, business should consider providing the French version in the same medium and location that text appears in other languages.

 For example, if printed warranty materials inside the packaging appear in another language, they should also be printed in French, with the French version appearing more prominently.

-While the rule related to French appearing predominantly went into effect on June 1, 2022, companies still have until June 1, 2025 to change signage, packaging, and labels that may be affected by the revisions to trademark rules noted in the section above.
+This means for multiple offenses, you can face fines of up to $100,000.
 Companies will face spot audits and may also face investigation based on complaints filed.

 With the expansion of regulations and steep penalties for enforcement, companies need to act quickly to ensure they remain compliant.
 Businesses in Quebec or businesses that employ Quebec residents should seriously consider professional translation and website localization services.

-When your company decides to outsource translation, you must choose a provider that views translation beyond mere words on a screen.
+When your company decides to partner for translation, you must choose a provider that views translation beyond mere words on a screen.
 Localization requires a translation process that fully replicates the content and tone of the original copy, thus creating a one-to-one experience in any language; situations like these set a language service partner like MotionPoint above other translation providers.

 Make sure your company complies with Quebec’s language laws with some help from a concierge-level translation partner like MotionPoint.